radoid/ProtoVision/README.md

 ================================================================

 Rapid 2D & 3D prototiping engine/framework in Objective-C,
-designed for desktop (OS X) and mobile (iOS).
+designed for mobile (iOS) and desktop (OS X).

-Primarily intended for artistic, non-photorealistic "indie" style.
+Primarily intended for artistic, non-photorealistic "indie" style, and adjusted to limited GPUs on mobile devices.

 Currently still under construction.